History of Quentin Tarantino in Timeline

 Loading Video...

-1996: From Dusk till Dawn
+1996: From Dusk till Dawn Release

 Loading Video...

-1997: Incident with Chris Connelly
+1997: Incident with Chris Connelly at the Oscars

 March 1998: Separation from Mira Sorvino

-1998: Broadway Debut in Wait Until Dark
+1998: Broadway Stage Debut in Wait Until Dark

 2002: Portrayal of McKenas Cole in Alias

-2003: Relationship with Sofia Coppola
+2003: Romantic relationship with Sofia Coppola begins

 2004: President of the Jury at Cannes Film Festival

-2005: End of Relationship with Sofia Coppola
+2005: Romantic relationship with Sofia Coppola ends

 2005: Icon of the Decade Award

-2005: Inclusion on Time 100 List
+2005: Inclusion on Time 100 list

-In 2005, Quentin Tarantino was included on the annual Time 100 list of the most influential people in the world.
+In 2005, Tarantino was included on the annual Time 100 list of the most influential people in the world.

 Loading Video...

-2007: Inclusion on Top 100 Living Geniuses List
+2007: Inclusion on The Daily Telegraph's list of Top 100 Living Geniuses

 October 2008: Filming of Inglourious Basterds Begins